Is Square Right For Your Business?

 Based on the multitude of messages I’ve received, I believe there are four stages business owners go through when considering Square’s payment processing.
 First, joy.
 This is an amazing service that includes a sleek and capable POS, online selling tools, affordable hardware, and an easy-as-pie application process.
 When they discover the existence of Square and find out what it can do, people who have spent weeks stressing out about negotiating credit card processing rates and choosing from the limitless number of tablet-based POS systems breathe a sigh of relief.

 But next come dread.
-After poking around the Square site and sufficiently fantasizing about a long, prosperous future with the service, the business owner decides to read some reviews, perhaps on our site.
+After poking around the Square (see our review) site and sufficiently fantasizing about a long, prosperous future with the service, the business owner decides to read some reviews, perhaps on our site.
 At this point, the business owner is confronted with hundreds of devastated and infuriated fellow business owners, all crying SCAM!, cursing Square’s name, and pleading for someone, anyone, to help them get their money back from the evil clutches of that pernicious polygon.

 When joy and dread meet, the third stage – confusion – is born.
 Now the business owner has absolutely no idea what to do.
 Square seems so uniquely perfect and such a great value, but is it worth the risk?
 Is Square really stealing money from unsuspecting business owners?
 Can the company be trusted?